MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 #### Swipe to type

 Some customers find it faster to "type" on virtual keyboards by swiping the shape of the word they intend to type, and we're previewing this feature for the holographic keyboard.
 You can swipe one word at a time by passing the tip of your finger through the plane of the holographic keyboard, swiping the shape of the word, and then withdrawing the tip of your finger from the plane of the keyboard.
 You can swipe follow up words without needing to press the space bar by removing your finger from the keyboard between words.
-You will know the feature is working if you see a swipe trail following your finger's movement on the keyboard.
+You know the feature is working if you see a swipe trail following your finger's movement on the keyboard.

 Note, this feature can be tricky to use and master because of the nature of a holographic keyboard where you don't feel resistance against your finger (unlike a mobile phone display).